YuxuanLing/esxi-unlocker/readme.txt

 1. Introduction
 ---------------
+To expand...

+- run esxi-build.py on the mac
+- run the installer script like below (although it seems to be a noop?)
+- update local.sh to
+    - copy unlocker.py to /etc/rc.local.d
+    - run unlocker.py

 Unlocker 3 for ESXi is designed for VMware ESXi 6.5 and 6.7.

 The patch code carries out the following modifications dependent on the product